 Where should you use a compound miter saw?

-They are the most appropriate tasks such as picture framing and crown molding.
-Basically, they are used in tasks that require angled cuts in two planes.
+They are the most appropriate tasks, such as picture framing and crown molding.
+They are used in tasks that require angled cuts in two planes.

-The chief advantage of using this miter saw is that you can achieve a compound cut in one pass.
+The chief advantage of using this miter saw is achieving a compound cut in one pass.

 - Makes precise and accurate angle cuts